Send transfers

 Initiate real-time payments using our outbound Transfers API

-using your Secret Key and a JWS Signature - Monitor transfer status
+3. From your backend, create a transfer using your Secret Key and a JWS signature.

-The following diagram shows how Fintoc will interact with you and the counterparty receiving the payout.
+The following diagram shows how Fintoc interacts with you and the counterparty receiving the payout.

-Step 1: Configure JWS Signing Keys and generate JWS Signature
+Step 1: Configure JWS signing keys and generate a JWS signature

 To learn how to sign an API call, follow the steps in the JWS Signature guide.